-The scene opens with the left hemisphere anatomical midthickness cortical surface (halfway between the pial and white matter surfaces) of the HCP subject 100307 in the Viewing Area of the Workbench Window ("Connectome Workbench 1").
+The scene opens with a montage view of the left and right hemisphere anatomical midthickness cortical surfaces (halfway between the pial and white matter surfaces) of the HCP subject 100307 in the Viewing Area of the Workbench Window ("Connectome Workbench 1").
 Components of the Workbench Window are shown in Figure 6.